US government agencies hacked; Russia a possible culprit

 FireEye responded to the Sony and Equifax data breaches and helped Saudi Arabia thwart an oil industry cyberattack - and has played a key role in identifying Russia as the protagonist in numerous aggressions in the burgeoning netherworld of global digital conflict.

 Neither Mandia nor a FireEye spokesperson said when the company detected the hack or who might be responsible.
-But many in the cybersecurity community suspect Russia.
+Mandia said there was no indication they got customer information from the company’s consulting or breach-response businesses or threat-intelligence data it collects.

 Krisher reported from Detroit and Bajak reported from Boston.
-Associated Press writer Matt O’Brien contributed to this report from Providence, R.I.
+Associated Press writer Matt O’Brien contributed to this report from Providence, Rhode Island.

 Sign up for Daily Newsletters